ItsJustMeOkay/app-dev/README.md

 - Becky Rebecca Patricia Armstrong as Mon
 # Main Character Best Line
-"Everybody wants to be loved and everybody wants to be inlove." -Sam "Don't be afraid.
+"Everybody wants to be loved and everybody wants to be inlove." -Sam

+"Don't be afraid.
 We'll definitely get through this.
-You have my word." -Mo
+You have my word." -Mon

 # Suporting Actress/Actor
 | **Name of Artist**            | **Character/Role** |
 | :---                          |    :----:      |